 If you do not receive your check within 15 days from the expected date, it is advisable to contact VA.
 You will also follow this process if you change your contact information, address, or bank account.

-Contact a Lawyer for More Details About Military Retirement and Disability Pay
+Contact an Advocate for More Details About Disability Pay

-A lawyer can also assist with the decision review process to help you seek a higher rating and qualify for CRDP.
-Contact a disability attorney today for a free case assessment.
+An advocate can assist with the decision review process to help you seek a higher rating.
+Contact a disability advocate today for a free claim assessment.